About Kevin Begola, Owner

 “People were finding us on the internet and showing up at our office in a building next to a medical dialysis center, wanting to look at rings – it just didn’t feel right,” says Begola.

 A friendly real estate market and small town charm led Begola to Linden, where he opened a men’s retail store specializing in menswear, wedding bands and other accessories.
-Today, Bridge Street Exchange carries top brands including Shinola, Stormy Kromer and Thorogood Work Boots, to name a few.
+Bridge Street Exchange carries top brands including Shinola, Stormy Kromer and Thorogood Work Boots, to name a few.
+In 2018, Begola moved his brick and mortar shops few miles away to 104 S. Leroy Street in Fenton.

 How has the business changed since you first opened?